 This report provides information of the food and agricultural laws and regulations currently in force in Vietnam.
-Updates have been made to the Executive Summary, Section I - Food Laws, Section II - Labeling Requirements, Section III - Packaging and Container Regulations, Section IV - Food Additives Regulation, Section VI - Other Requirements, Regulations and Registration Measures, and Section VIII - Trademark Law, Brand Names, and Intellectual Property Rights.
+Updates were made to the Executive Summary, Section I - Food Laws, Section II - Labeling Requirements, Section 6.3.2.
+Import Quarantine for Plants and Plant Products and Section X - Trade Facilitation.
+Minor updates were made to Section IV - Food Additives Regulations and Section 8.1.
+Laws on Intellectual Property.